View Historical Events by Day:

 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-Portuguese explorer Vasco da Gama reaches India, opening the sea route to the East.
-Da Gama departed from Lisbon, Portugal, in July 1497, sailed around the Cape of Good Hope and up the east coast of Africa where he hired a pilot in Malindi to help him cross the Indian Ocean, arriving at the port of Calicut on May 20 1498.
+Portuguese explorer Vasco da Gama reaches India on May 20 1498, opening the sea route to the East.
+Da Gama departed from Lisbon, Portugal, on July 8, 1497, sailed around the Cape of Good Hope and up the east coast of Africa where he hired a pilot in Malindi to help him cross the Indian Ocean.
+He arrived at Calicut where he erected a padrão (stone pillar) to prove he had reached India.

+He arrived at Calicut where he erected a padrão (stone pillar), to prove he had reached India.
 His voyage proved the sea route to India was viable and profitable, paving the way for Portuguese dominance in Asian trade and for a new era of European colonization in the East.

 It was a major, progressive piece of legislation encouraging the settlement and development of the American West and providing opportunities for many groups, including immigrants, single women, and formerly enslaved people, to become landowners.
 More